by Mel Lambert

 Focusing at audio and video recorders, AJA Video Systems announced the Ki Pro Ultra HD recorders for video formats that include Apple ProRes and Avid DNxHD MXF, with full HDMI 2.0 supports – up to 12-bit capture and output – plus four-channel audio.
 Said to be ideal for recording multi-cam shoots in HD multi-channel mode, and 4K/Ultra-HD recording and playback in single-channel mode, the new unit is housed in a compact half-rack with connectivity options.
 Recording is to AJA Pak 1000 SSD media.
 Also to be seen: the FS-HDR converter/frame synchronizer that includes Colorfront HDR technology and Wide Color Gamut for real-time 4K/UHD and 2K/HD workflows.

 Aspera showcased its high-speed file-transfer service that enables users to transfer files and data at speeds up to hundreds of times faster than TCP using a multi-tenant, scalable high-speed SaaS (Software-as-a-Service) platform.
 Aspera Transfer Service/ATS is a FASP-enabled platform that includes the firm’s Direct-to-Cloud and Autoscale Transfer Cluster Manager technology running on major cloud platforms such as AWS, Azure and SoftLayer.
-Reportedly, the SaaS solution can be integrated into any digital workflow that includes file-based ingest and exchange to/from cloud infrastructure.
+Cloud services likes the ones from Amazon (AWS) can be provided to businesses by Logicata or similar managed services companies.
+Similarly, the SaaS solution can be integrated into any digital workflow that includes file-based ingest and exchange to/from cloud infrastructure.
 Users can transfer data at around 3 Gbps from any distance, and in multi-session transfers at over 20 Gbps.

 FileCatalyst showed a number of software-based file-transfer topologies platforms that are said to be immune to the effects that latency and packet loss can have on traditional file transfer methods such as FTP, HTTP or CIFS.
 DIRECT is a suite of client and server applications for point-to-point accelerated file transfers at speeds of up to 10 Gbps using UDP-based technology.
 CENRTRAL is a web-based monitoring tool that provides a united gateway to a network deployment.
 WORKFLOW is a web portal that is said to simplify file exchange and enhances productivity by streamlining submission, distribution and file-sharing workflows.